Shapeoko Assembly Guide

 Before proceeding, turn the eccentric nuts so the wheels are at their widest position.

 Rotate the nut clockwise until the screw is at the most bottom point of the rotation. as shown in the image below.
 It is important to only rotate the nuts clockwise.
 If you rotate the nut counter-clockwise you risk loosening the bolted connection.

 Adjust the eccentric nuts for all 3 of the plates (6 eccentrics total).
-The z-axis eccentric nuts should not need to be adjusted.

 Installing the Left Y-Carriage

 In this step, you will be installing the extrusion with the threaded mounting holes on the back side!